rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/host-malloc-extension.rst

 .. cpp:function:: void* __malloc_msmc(size_t size)
 .. cpp:function:: void  __free_msmc  (void* p)

-These new API's in the TI OpenCL implementation are not specified as part of OpenCL specification, but are TI extensions that are roughly modeled after OpenCL 2.0 specified functions clSVMAlloc and clSVMFree.
+These new APIs in the TI OpenCL implementation are not specified as part of OpenCL specification, but are TI extensions that are roughly modeled after OpenCL 2.0 specified functions clSVMAlloc and clSVMFree.
 They are not the same as those functions and therefore will not inherit those names in order to